Goji-P2P/slate/source/includes/_investor-assets.md

 Retrieves the breakdown of assets for a given investor when a `clientId` is supplied.

-Currently, holdings can fall under two categories: `EQUITY` or `RESERVED`.
+Currently, an investor's holdings can fall under two categories: `EQUITY` or `RESERVED`.

 For a given investor, should a particular set of shares in some instrument fall under `EQUITY`, this means that the shares have been settled.
 Conversely, should shares be visible under the `RESERVED` category, this means that the shares are still in the process of settling.